ac000/sprotly/README.md

 sprotly is licensed under the GNU General Public License version 2.
 See *GPL-2.0*.

-src/tls\_sni.[ch] are licenced under the BSD 2-clause "Simplified" License, see *BSD-2-Clause*.
+src/tls\_sni.[ch] are licensed under the BSD 2-clause "Simplified" License, see *BSD-2-Clause*.